ovh/docs/pages/platform/private-registry/eol-harbor-1.x/guide.en-ie.md

 You should be able to see the status of the replication in the `Executions` section.

-First your replication should be in the status `InProgress` and then, after waiting several seconds, the status should change to `Succeeded`.
+First your replication should be in the status `InProgress` and then, after waiting a moment (depending on the size of the data to replicate), the status should change to `Succeeded`.

 ![Replication rule](images/execution-status.png){.thumbnail}
 ![Replication rule](images/execution-status-success.png){.thumbnail}